Yuankun123/group-invariance-testing/README.md

 This repository is a **public cleanup snapshot**, not the original development repository.
 The project was developed collaboratively in a separate private repository and later curated here for public release.

 Consequently, **the Git history of this repository does not represent the actual development process or individual contribution history**.
-Internal meeting notes, raw experiment logs, deprecated prototypes, extracted reference-paper text, local copies of third-party papers, and the original private Git history are intentionally excluded.

 ## What is implemented